smartinovski/dialoguefactory/README.md

 ![Repo Size](https://img.shields.io/github/repo-size/smartinovski/dialoguefactory?color=ff1493)
 ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)

 DialogueFactory is a library that automatically generates synthetic dialogues grounded in a textual world.
 The library can generate unlimited data to feed your chatbot and dialogue models.
+Our dialogues allow your models to be trained using Reinforcement or Supervised Learning.

 The dialogues are generated using preprogrammed templates.
 The templates are Python functions with parameters like the dialogue participants, policies, and the dialogue's goal.
 Each policy is rule-based and determines the participant's responses based on context.

 The library comes with a set of templates that can be immediately used to generate new [dialogues](#the-dialogues).
 Our library also offers the necessary tools to develop new templates.
 Please check our [example notebook](template_tutorial.ipynb) to see how to develop a new template.